ibexa/documentation-developer/docs/multisite/languages/languages.md

 ### Using implicit *related SiteAccesses*

-If the `translation_siteaccesses` setting is not provided, implicit *related SiteAccesses* will be used instead.
+If the `translation_siteaccesses` setting is not provided, implicit *related SiteAccesses* is used instead.
 SiteAccesses are considered *related* if they share:

 - The same Repository
 - The same root `location_id` (see [Multisite](multisite.md))

 ### Fallback languages and missing translations

 When setting up SiteAccesses with different language versions, you can specify a list of preset languages for each SiteAccess.
-When this SiteAccess is used, the system will go through this list.
-If a content item is unavailable in the first (prioritized) language, it will attempt to use the next language in the list, and so on.
+When this SiteAccess is used, the system goes through this list.
+If a content item is unavailable in the first (prioritized) language, it attempts to use the next language in the list, and so on.
 Thanks to this you can have a fallback in case of a lacking translation.

 You can also assign a Default content availability flag to content types (available in the Admin Panel).
-When this flag is assigned, content items of this type will be available even when they do not have a language version in any of the languages configured for the current SiteAccess.
+When this flag is assigned, content items of this type are available even when they do not have a language version in any of the languages configured for the current SiteAccess.

-Note that if a language is not provided in the list of prioritized languages and it's not the content item's first language, the URL alias for this content in this language will not be generated.
+Note that if a language is not provided in the list of prioritized languages and it's not the content item's first language, the URL alias for this content in this language isn't generated.